 One initiative this group spearheaded was the creation of the Resiliency Center, which brought the extensive wellness programs already in existence at UUH together for collaboration.
 The Center also aims to help physicians become more resilient by encouraging innovation, helping focus energy, maximize impact and avoid duplication of effort across organizational well-being initiatives.

 Physician well-being is regarded as a permanent operational goal at UUH that will be addressed with a yearly burnout survey.
-UUH leaders will also keep looking for for ways to collaborate with existing programs to further develop the Resiliency Center and expand the number of wellness champions.
+UUH leaders will also keep looking for ways to collaborate with existing programs to further develop the Resiliency Center and expand the number of wellness champions.

 AMA’s STEPS Forward is an open-access platform featuring more than 50 modules that offer actionable, expert-driven strategies and insights supported by practical resources and tools.
 Based on best practices from the field, STEPS Forward modules empower practices to identify areas or opportunities for improvement, set meaningful and achievable goals, and implement transformative changes designed to increase operational efficiencies, elevate clinical team engagement and improve patient care.